Victor D'Amico: The National Committee on Art Education

 The National Committee on Art Education was started in 1942 as an attempt to rebel against the business interests of larger national arts organizations.
 Chaired by D’Amico and funded by the Museum of Modern Art the committee grew during the first few years to over a thousand members, most of them art professionals.
 The committee, which met annually, sought to question and transform art education practices of the time (contests, copy books and paint-by-number kits, and teacher training).
 The Committee on Art Education gathered a range of thinkers, artists and educators including Walter Gropius, Waldo Frank, Hale Woodruff, Viktor Lowenfeld, Belle Boas, Marcel Breuer, Herbert Read, Margaret Mead, Archibald Macleish, Meyer Schapiro, Robert Motherwell and Ben Shahn amongst others as keynote speakers.
 The committee also organized meetings with artists like Buckminster Fuller, Joan Miró, Martha Graham, Edward Hopper, Georgia O’Keeffe, Alexander Calder, Marc Chagall, William Zorach, Jacques Lipchitz, José De Creeft and Henri Cartier-Bresson amongst others.

-Labelling itself as “an avant-garde group,” the committee became prestigious for its noted affiliates and associations with MoMA.
+Labelling itself as “an avant-garde group,” the committee came into the public eye because of its noted affiliates and associations with MoMA.